Boredoom17/Boredoom17/README.md

 <div align="center">

-*"Building intelligent solutions, one project at a time"*
+*"Building solutions, one at a time"*

 </div>